mattBroman/spotify_search/README.md

 ## Playlist Creation With Search.py
 We were able to create playlists using our CLI.
 This allowed us to achieve fast and accurate song searching either by name of the song or by artist.
 It returns a result if there is a text match in the results.
-This means if only a portion of a song name is typed in (maybe the user doens't remember the entire song name) they can still get a list of potential matches.
+This means if only a portion of a song name is typed in (maybe the user doesn't remember the entire song name) they can still get a list of potential matches.

 ## Enviroment and Dependcies